 A Tour of NTL: Obtaining and Installing NTL for Windows and other Platforms

-The WinNTL distribution of NTL can be used on any Windows platform (Windows 95 or later).
+The WinNTL distribution of NTL can be used on any Windows platform.
 Actually, there is nothing Windows-specific about WinNTL.
 The source code is identical to the UNIX NTL distribution; only the packaging is slightly different, and no assumptions are made about the program development environment.
 Thus, it should be possible to install WinNTL on other operating systems with little difficulty.

-MAC OSX Users: since MAC OSX is essentially just a (rather funny) flavor of Unix, you will be much better served using the Unix distribution.
+Mac OS Users: since Mac OS is essentially just a (rather funny) flavor of Unix, you will be much better served using the Unix distribution.

 Windows Users: you should consider using a Unix emulation environment like Cygwin or MinGW, instead of Microsoft development tools.

 The remaining instructions on this page only apply if you do not use a Unix emulation environment like Cygwin or MinGW.

 If you really want to get the most out of NTL, please stop, and seriously consider using a Unix emulation environment and NTL's Unix distribution.
 Your code will be much snappier, and your quality of life will be much better.

 To obtain the source code and documentation for NTL, download WinNTL-xxx.zip.
 Here, "xxx" is the current version number.
 Then unzip this file into a directory (folder).
 This will unpack everything into a directory called "WinNTL-xxx".
 Inside this directory, you will find several directories.